Overview

 Obvious sources of allergy-causing milk proteins are found in dairy products, including:

-• Whole milk, low-fat milk, skim milk, buttermilk
+• Whole milk, low-fat milk, skim milk and buttermilk.

 Milk can be harder to identify when it's used as an ingredient in processed foods, including baked goods and processed meats.
 Hidden sources of milk include:

-Even if a food is labeled "milk-free" or "nondairy," it may contain allergy-causing milk proteins — so you have to read the label carefully.
+Even if a food is labeled "milk-free" or "nondairy," it may contain allergy-causing milk proteins.
+It's important to read the label carefully.
 When in doubt, contact the manufacturer to be sure a product doesn't contain milk ingredients.

 When eating out, ask how foods have been prepared.
 Does your steak have melted butter on it?
 Was your seafood dipped in milk before cooking?

-If you're at risk of a serious allergic reaction, talk with your health care provider about carrying and using emergency epinephrine (adrenaline).
+If you're at risk of a serious allergic reaction, talk with a healthcare professional about carrying and using emergency epinephrine (adrenaline).
 If you have already had a severe reaction, wear a medical alert bracelet or necklace that lets others know you have a food allergy.

 Milk alternatives for infants